oemof/oemof-thermal/docs/validation_compression_heat_pumps_and_chillers.rst

     0.45                            1.635
     0.50                            2.155
 ============================= =============================
-Tab.2: Root mean square error for different quality grades of the heat pump

 The comparison of the smallest RSME of both chiller and heat pump indicates that the monitored data of the heat pump contains higher deviations.